Signature Decomposition Method Applying to Pair Trading: Decomposition of signature

 This property establishes that the higher-order terms of a signature decay at a factorial rate.
 Consequently, truncating the signature by retaining only its initial terms leads to minimal information loss, as the discarded higher-order terms contribute negligibly.
 This enables the truncated signature to serve as a highly effective representation of the path, making it a powerful feature in the analysis of path-dependent data.
 This is the primary reason we regard the signature as a fundamental path-based descriptor for capturing salient features in high-frequency data.

-In practice, for the medium and high-frequency financial data, which is chaotic, dynamic and complex, signature technique exhibits the ability to extract structural features.
+In practice, for the medium and high-frequency financial data which is chaotic, dynamic and complex, signature technique exhibits the ability to extract structural features.
 By mapping raw data sequences into feature space, it facilitates the extraction of more detailed information and features from the original data.
+These crucial pieces of information, although important, still retain a certain degree of abstraction and confusion in terms of their explainability and practical significance within the context of real life trading and financial markets.
+We reiterate the notation used in the following contents: $X_t^{(i)} \in \mathbb{R}^d$ is the value $i$-th dimension of path $X$ at time $t$, $X_{s,t}^n \in (\mathbb{R}^{d})^{\otimes n}$ means $n$-order signature in time interval $[s,t]$.
+For example, when $d=2$, the second order signature $X_{s,t}^2$ is a $2\times2$ matrix with the component $X_{s,t}^{(i,j)}$, $i,j \in 1,2$.
+In the notation used in this article, a single time subscript ($X_t^{(i)}$) indicates the value of a path at a specific time, while two time subscripts ($X_{s,t}^{(n)}$) signify the $n$-order signature.